South Africa's genocide case against Israel: Other

 On 9 January 2024, an open letter to the ICJ signed by over 600 Israelis stated their support for South Africa's case.
 On 18 January, a group of survivors of the Bosnian genocide wrote an open-letter to the ICJ, urging the court to "implement necessary provisional measures swiftly to protect Palestinians in Gaza" and avoid repeating the "grievous mistake" of failing to protect civilians from genocide.

 Writing for Foreign Policy, Sasha Polakow-Suransky criticized the South African government for hypocrisy and double standards, recalling that South Africa failed to arrest Sudanese President Omar al-Bashir during his visit to South Africa, despite Bashir being accused of genocide and wanted by the International Criminal Court (ICC), and did not condemn Russia's invasion of Ukraine and was reluctant to comply with the International Criminal Court's arrest warrant for Russian President Vladimir Putin.
-Likewise, the analyist Stephan Pechdimaldji, in Foreign Policy, said Turkey's request to join the case "highlights the unfettered hypocrisy that characterizes genocide allegations made by many governments", writing that Turkey's continued denial of the Armenian genocide gives it "little credibility being an arbiter of what constitutes genocide".
+Likewise, the analyst Stephan Pechdimaldji, in Foreign Policy, said Turkey's request to join the case "highlights the unfettered hypocrisy that characterizes genocide allegations made by many governments", writing that Turkey's continued denial of the Armenian genocide gives it "little credibility being an arbiter of what constitutes genocide".
 He argued that allowing Turkey to join the case demonstrated the international community's tendency to treat genocide allegations as a political football rather than as a serious matter.